Geriatric Nursing (journal)

 Geriatric Nursing is a peer-reviewed healthcare journal covering the specialty of geriatric nursing published by Elsevier.
-It is the official journal of the Assisted Living Nurses Association, the National Gerontological Nursing Association, and the Gerontological Advanced Practice Nurses Association.
+It is the official journal of the American Assisted Living Nurses Association (AALNA) and Nurses Improving Care for Healthsystems Elders (NICHE).
 The journal is abstracted and indexed in MEDLINE/PubMed and CINAHL.
 The journal was established in 1980 and the editor-in-chief is Barbara Resnick.